-Other monographs include An African Trading Empire:The Story of Susman Brothers & Wulfsohn (IB Tauris 2005), the history of an extensive southern African family trading business.
+Other monographs include Zion in Africa: The Jews of Zambia (IB Tauris: 1999 and new edition with epilogue 2017) An African Trading Empire:The Story of Susman Brothers & Wulfsohn (IB Tauris 2005 and paperback edition 2017), the history of an extensive southern African family trading business.
 In 2003 I was the co-author with Alex Duncan and Neo Simutanyi of a report for the United Kingdom’s Department for International Development entitled ‘Zambia: the drivers of pro-poor Change’ - (www.sarpn.org.za).

 Most of my work has been historical, but I have also published widely on the interface between history, politics, social anthropology, economics and literature.

 Ph.D, Modern History, University of Edinburgh.
 Dissertation topic: `The Origins and Development of the African Lakes Company, 1878-1908’.
 Digitised copy available to download from University of Edinburgh https://www.era.lib.ed.ac.uk/handle/1842/24105